louise652/ciwi-podcast/README.md

 This is a script which will find any new videos of (Ciwi's Podcast)[https://www.youtube.com/channel/UCchHlGybrBFkP6qVxeaKMyg/videos?&ab_channel=CiaranMcCloy] from Youtube and download the audio track.
 Tracks will then be stored in the repo to be referenced by the (Wordpress site)[https://ciwiswebsite.wordpress.com/].
 This augments the RSS feed used to publish the podcast on Spotify.

 ## Running the script
 Navigate to the directory of the getaudio script.
 Open a terminal window and type ./getaudio.
 Any new episodes of Ciwi's Podcast will be downloaded as audio to the new directory.
 They will be added to an archive list so they will not be re-downloaded.
+Push up to tje repo.

 ## Configuration
 To change the source, amend the url in the get.list file